-At September 16, 2018, The Group signed a credit facility in line with Islamic Sharia with Bank Albilad ,amounting SR 30 million, With a purpose of obtaining a short-term Islamic murabaha loan to finance the working capital of the Company and its subsidiary.
-The Group renewed the facility contract at April 27, 2020.
+At September 16, 2018, The Group signed a credit facility in line with Islamic Sharia with Bank Albilad ,amounting SR 30 million, With a purpose of obtaining a short-term Islamic Murabaha loan to finance the working capital of the Company and its subsidiary.
+The Group renewed the facility contract at April 12, 2021.

-As of December 31, 2020, the utilized amount of these facilities amounted to SR 26.4 million as an Islamic short-term murabaha loan (the current part), and SR 7.6 million in the form of documentary credits, and this finance was obtained with the guarantee of a promissory note in favor of Bank Albilad.
+As of December 31, 2021, the utilized amount of these facilities amounted to SR 22.8 million as an Islamic short-term murabaha loan (the current part), and this finance was obtained with the guarantee of a promissory note in favor of Bank Albilad.